 Our mission is to improve the quality and quantity of ballroom dancing in the United States, by making dance happen locally.*

-For more information or questions, check the CALENDAR page of this web site, use the CONTACT page to email an officer, or if more convenient call our president at
+For more information or questions, use the CONTACT page to email an officer, or

-In case it is necessary to cancel or change the date of an event, because some critical issue, the splash image on the home page will announce the details.
+In case it is necessary to cancel or change the date or location of an event, because of some unforeseen issue, the home page will announce details.
 Notice will also be sent to the email list, and a notice displayed on the chapter Facebook page.

-The Sandusky chapter's main activity is providing social dancing opportunities locally.
-The following link opens the USA Dance national web page related to social dancing.
+The following link opens the USA Dance national web page:

-*USA DANCE chapters create dance opportunities for local citizens by organizing affordable social dances, dance lessons and workshops.
-Chapter members often present dance education and live demonstrations in nursing homes, retirement homes, hospitals, schools, shopping malls, and other public places, while striving to educate the public regarding the health and social benefits of ballroom dancing.
+*USA DANCE chapters create dance opportunities locally by organizing affordable social dances, dance lessons, exhibitions and workshops.
+Chapter members often present dance education and live demonstrations at senior centers, nursing/retirement homes, schools, shopping malls, and other public places, while striving to educate the public regarding the health and social benefits of ballroom dancing.
 The goal of each chapter is to serve the national mission on a grassroots level, as a leader and motivator for ballroom dance activities in the community, colleges and schools.